tenKatsu/tenKatsu/README.md

  **Anything within skillset**

 # 📫 How to reach me:
-You can contact me on Discord via IF6+#4520
+-You can contact me on Discord via IF6+#4520
-You may also contact me via Twitter: [IF6+ on Twitter](https://twitter.com/IF6plus)
+-You may also contact me via Twitter: [IF6+ on Twitter](https://twitter.com/IF6plus)

 # 👤 More about me!
 - 🎮 I love playing video games